apache/spark/CONTRIBUTING.rst

 As opposed to the merge workflow, the rebase workflow allows us to clearly separate your changes from the changes of others.
 It puts the responsibility of rebasing on the author of the change.
-It also produces a "single-line" series of commits on the master branch.
+It also produces a "single-line" series of commits on the main branch.
 This makes it easier to understand what was going on and to find reasons for problems (it is especially useful for "bisecting" when looking for a commit that introduced some bugs).